-The Choice for Deck Surfaces - How to Choose Wood or Composite:
+The best Choices for building Deck Surfaces - Wood or Composite:

-Pressure treated wood is far less toxic than it was in years past, but it's still not as benign as natural wood.
+Pressure treated wood is far less toxic than it was in years past for building a deck outside, but it's still not as benign as natural wood.
 It could in theory last longer, along with mineral-based powder wood treatment, but applying durability measures with any type of wood is the only sure-fire way to extend the life span of deck structures.